-Wednesday 2 July 2025
+Wednesday Wednesday 2 July 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Role-Playing Exercise: Simulated Peace Negotiation Participants engage in simulated negotiation scenarios based on historical events, applying learned skills to resolve a fictional conflict.
 This role-play fosters practical understanding of leadership in peacebuilding.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Computer Lab B (0G.048B)

 11.00am - 11.30am Break

 11.30am - 1.00pm Excursion: Stormont Parliament Buildings A tour of Stormont, the political heart of Northern Ireland.
 This visit will explore the role of political leadership post-Good Friday Agreement and how leaders continue to navigate challenges in a post-conflict society.
-Dr Stuart McClure
+Dr Stuart McClure Stormont Buildings

 1.00pm - 2.00pm Lunch

 2.00pm - 3.30pm Excursion: Titanic Quarter The Titanic Quarter in Belfast is one of Europe's largest urban waterfront regeneration projects, symbolising Northern Ireland's resilience and transformation.
 This excursion will take participants to iconic sites, including the Titanic Belfast Museum, which tells the story of the Titanic's construction and tragic voyage, and the historic Harland & Wolff shipyard, where the ship was built.
 Participants will learn how the quarter's development represents a broader shift in Northern Ireland from a history of industrial pride, hardship, and conflict to a future focused on renewal, innovation, and economic growth.
 The excursion highlights the leadership and vision required to transform Belfast's physical and economic landscape, showcasing how leaders use history to foster a sense of community identity and optimism for the future.
-Dr Stuart McClure
+Dr Stuart McClure Titanic Quarter

 Thursday 3 July 2025

 Time Session/Activity Academic Lead Location

-9.30am - 11.00am Panel Discussion: Future Challenges for Leadership in Northern Ireland A panel featuring community leaders, former politicians, and youth representatives discusses ongoing leadership challenges in Northern Ireland, including reconciliation efforts and community building.
-Dr Stuart McClure QBS
+9.30am - 11.00am Open Discussion: Recap of the Historic and Current Leadership Challenges in Northern Ireland This recap lecture provides an overview of the Troubles in Northern Ireland, tracing key events from the late 1960s through to the Good Friday Agreement.
+It also explores the lasting social, political, and cultural impacts of the conflict and the ongoing challenges of peace and reconciliation.
+Dr Stuart McClure QBS Weston Lecture Theatre

 11.00am - 11.30am Break

 11.30am - 1.00pm Reflective Workshop: Personal Leadership Takeaways Participants reflect on the week's learnings and consider how the leadership lessons from Northern Ireland apply to their personal development and future leadership roles.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 1.00pm - 2.00pm Lunch

 2.00pm - 3.30pm Collaborative Reflection Poster - Capturing Insights from Northern Ireland In this interactive and creative session, students will work together to create a large collective poster that captures their key insights, reflections, and memorable moments from the summer school experience in Northern Ireland.
 Divided into small groups, students will brainstorm and discuss the themes, events, and personal takeaways that resonated most with them throughout the programme.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre